Walid-Ahmed/ML_Datasets/README.md

  ## Smile/noSmile dataset:
  Dataset from this [link](https://github.com/hromi/SMILEsmileD)

-It includes 13,165 images.
-Total images of notsmiling is 9475 and total images of smiling is 3690

 [INFO] Total images of datasets/SMILES is 13165<br/> [INFO] Total images of datasets/SMILES/smiling is 3690<br/> [INFO] Total images of datasets/SMILES/notsmiling is 9475<br/>